Micro-influencers: brand’s new best friend?

 II- More work for brands:

-Choosing the wrong influencer can cost you money:
+Choosing the wrong influencer can be costly: